 Heavy furniture will naturally cause indentations to the pile of your rug, so we recommend using furniture casters to lessen this.
 If you need to move the furniture frequently, a flatweave rug may be more suitable.

 We recommend using a non-slip underlay under all of our rugs, especially on hard floors.
-A rug underlay will provide extra padding and prevent slips, and it can also extend the life of your rug by reducing movement of the rug and friction between the rug and the floor.
-If you would like to buy an underlay with your rug, please contact us.
+A rug underlay will provide extra comfort and prevent slips, and it can also extend the life of your rug by reducing movement of the rug and friction between the rug and the floor.

 No, we do not currently provide an installation service.
 All of our products are delivered by third party courier services such as Royal Mail, UPS or DHL.